-A popular, woody climbing vine, Wisteria produces long racemas of colourful, fragrant flowers, similar to that of Laburnum.
-Wisteria, also known as wistaria or wysteria is native to eastern U.S, China, Korea and Japan.
-Wisteria has been bred in Japan and China for over 2000 years and was first introduced to the U.S in the 1830s.
+Wisteria is native to eastern U.S, China, Korea and Japan.
+It has been bred in Japan and China for over 2000 years and was first introduced to the U.S in the 1830s.
 An easy way to distinguish between Chinese and Japanese Wisteria is by the direction of their twining vines.
-Chinese Wisteria, Wisteria sinsensis, twines clockwise whereas Japanese Wisteria, Wisteria floribunda, twines counter clockwise.
+Chinese Wisteria (W. sinensis) twines anti-clockwise, whereas Japanese Wisteria (W. floribunda) twines clockwise.

-There is some controversy surrounding the origin of the name.
+There is some controversy surrounding the origin of the name Wisteria (also spelt wistaria or wysteria).
 Botanist Thomas Nuttall states he named it after Dr C Wistar and that the difference in spelling is due to euphony (sound pleasantness).
 However, other sources state it is named after Nuttall’s friend C.J Wister.

-The largest Wisteria in the U.K can be found in Wickham Place Farm in Essex.
+Some mature varieties can grow as tall as 20m, with several particularly fine examples achieving worldwide fame.
+The largest Wisteria today is in California and measures 1 acre in size and weighs 250 tonnes!
+The largest one in the UK can be found in Wickham Place Farm in Essex.
 Trained along a wall it stretches for over 75 metres!
-One of the oldest wisterias in the U.K is situated in Wrest Park, Bedfordshire and is thought to be approximately 150 years old.
+One of the oldest wisterias in the UK is situated in Wrest Park, Bedfordshire and is thought to be approximately 150 years old.